-- Ensuring the integrity of data flow and quality requires ongoing maintenance and updates, including adopting advances in data management and reporting technology (open source and proprietary programs and tools) to improve efficiencies across the entire data life cycle.
-Several of the data providers are adopting a more automated data flow from field data collection to StreamNet's data systems, which would be beneficial to all data providers. - Improving access of data maintained by StreamNet to audiences with different technical knowledge will increase the value and use of these data by the public and for informing decisions. - Proper documentation for data integrity is critical to ensure that these valuable data, funded by the public and ratepayers, remain accessible to inform critical uncertainties and decisions into the future. - Documentation of the StreamNet Program groups and processes is necessary to ensure successful successor planning and coverage when needed.
+- Ensuring efficient data flow requires ongoing maintenance and updates, including adopting advances in data management and reporting technology (open source and proprietary programs and tools) to improve efficiencies across the entire data life cycle.
+Several of the data providers are adopting a more automated data flow from field data collection to StreamNet's data systems, which would be beneficial for all data providers to pursue. - Communicating the quality of submitted data provides data consumers with confidence in their use of these data. - Improving access of data maintained by StreamNet to audiences with different technical knowledge will increase the value and use of these data by the public and for informing decisions. - Leveraging target work groups with the required expertise (e.g., data stewards, biologist) to inform addition of data categories is efficient and effective, including coordinating with PNAMP staff for meeting facilitation expertise. - Proper documentation for data integrity is critical to ensure that these valuable data, funded by the public and ratepayers, remain accessible to inform critical uncertainties and decisions into the future. - Succession planning and recruitment of new partners/members requires documenting and publicly communicating information about StreamNet Program groups and processes.
+Succession planning also requires partners agencies and tribes to document new and existing processes used in data management to ensure smooth staff transition.